andsontan/xpiks/_posts/2014-12-28-building-xpiks-alone.markdown

 The RELEASE procedure for OS X, Windows:

-- build zlib for Release and put it to `libs/` directory (as specified above)
-- build Xpiks for Release
+- build Xpiks for Release using procedure described above
 - use *deployqt tool (described above) to make Xpiks standalone
-- copy the exiftool to the directory with xpiks binaries
+- [Windows] copy the exiftool to the directory with Xpiks binaries
-- copy the curl (including additional libs) to the directory with xpiks binaries
+- [Windows] copy the curl (including additional libs) to the directory with Xpiks binaries
 - create the archive and that's it